How to Avoid Tolerating Poor Performance

 Accidental Habit #1: Don't let performers know how they are performing.

 Too often, leaders avoid providing feedback on performance.
-Providing clear expectations and giving feedback is essential for employees to achieve high performance levels.
-Sadly, the lack of this feedback is a common challenge poor performers and high performers experience.
+Providing clear expectations and giving feedback are essential for employees to achieve high-performance levels.
+Sadly, the lack of this feedback is a common challenge for poor performers and high performers.

 Leaders often don't feel equipped to provide specific feedback or lack the will to have a difficult conversation about an employee's performance.
-Avoiding a difficult conversation often makes the situation worse for both the employee and the leader.
+Avoiding a difficult conversation often worsens the situation for the employee and the leader.

 Accidental Habit #2: Design and provide tools without input from performers.

 Time constraints and an overreliance on past understanding are often behind the faulty decision-making why leaders don't solicit employee input from followers.
-Without the proper staffing, equipment, or budget, employees cannot perform at high levels.
+Employees cannot perform at high levels without the proper staffing, equipment, or budget.

 Accidental Habit #3: Pay poor performers the same as good ones.